Chris Terreri

 Christopher Arnold Terreri (born November 15, 1964) is an American professional ice hockey coach and former player.
+He was a goaltender in the National Hockey League for 14 seasons, playing the majority of his career with the New Jersey Devils.
+He also played briefly for the San Jose Sharks, Chicago Blackhawks, and New York Islanders.
+Terreri won two Stanley Cup championships with the Devils in 1995 and 2000.
 He was inducted as a charter member of the Rhode Island Hockey Hall of Fame in 2018.

 Playing career

 Terreri was drafted by the New Jersey Devils in the fifth round (85th overall) of the 1983 NHL Entry Draft.
 He attended Providence College from 1982 to 1986, and was the MVP of the 1985 Hockey East postseason tournament following a 2–1 double-overtime victory over top-seeded Boston College at the Providence Civic Center, and the MVP of the 1985 NCAA Men's Ice Hockey Championship, despite a 2–1 loss in the championship game to RPI at Joe Louis Arena.

 He is a two-time Stanley Cup Champion with New Jersey, having won his first title in 1995, and his second Cup in 2000.
 Over his career, he played for the Devils, the San Jose Sharks, the Chicago Blackhawks and the New York Islanders.
 He wore a non-traditional mask.

 While initially lost to the Minnesota Wild in the 2000 NHL Expansion Draft.
 He was re-acquired from the Minnesota Wild with Minnesota's 9th round choice (later traded to Tampa Bay - Thomas Ziegler) in the 2000 Entry Draft for Brad Bombardir.